slaeryan/slaeryan.github.io/posts/midnighttrain.md

 What's more?
 As easy as it is to write data into firmware variables from User-mode i.e. Ring 3, it is incredibly difficult(if not downright impossible) for the defenders to enumerate the data from the same.

-How so you ask?
+How so, you ask?
 Well, you'll see in a bit.

 Now, conveniently for us attackers, Microsoft provides us with fully-documented API access to the magical land of firmware variables using: